mattharley/pythonwa/README.md

-# Perth Django and Python Programmers
+# Perth Django and Python Developers

 A home for the Perth Django and Python community.